-Carefully read aloud the entire text of the hymn.
+- Carefully read aloud the entire text of the hymn.
 Reading aloud helps you to read it slower and hear the rhythm of the poetry.
 Even if you have sung the hymn for years, you will hear things you have never noticed before.
 Words you have sung routinely in the past will come alive.

-From your Bible read the context of the passage listed under the hymn title.
+- From your Bible read the context of the passage listed under the hymn title.
 Even a few verses before or after will provide deeper understanding of the listed verse.

-Now read the left-hand page.
+- Now read the left-hand page.
 Note the dates of birth and death, thinking about what history you know that was taking place at the time.
 Does the historical context tell you anything about the life

-Highlight or underline phrases from “As you sing this hymn…” that particularly help you learn or apply the truths of the hymn.
+- Highlight or underline phrases from “As you sing this hymn…” that particularly help you learn or apply the truths of the hymn.

-End your devotional time by singing the entire hymn.
+- End your devotional time by singing the entire hymn.
 Remember that God is your audience; He delights in your singing and does not judge its quality!
 If you have the piano recording on the USB Flash drive, it will make this even more enjoyable.